Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Experiments

+To evaluate the performance of different generative models in density estimate, anomaly detection is a good real-world benchmarking task, in addition to the GMM synthetic experiments (Section \ref{sec:GMM}).

-In applying inclusive-NRFs to anomaly detection, the unnormalized density estimates (as measured by potential values) provide a natural decision criterion for anomaly detection, since the normalizing constant only introduces a constant in thresholding.
+In applying inclusive-NRFs to anomaly detection, the unnormalized density estimates (as measured by potential values) provide a natural decision criterion, since the normalizing constant only introduces a constant in thresholding.
 Specifically, after training inclusive-NRFs on data containing only the samples of the normal class, testing samples with potential values lower than a threshold are detected as anomaly.
 We evaluated our inclusive-NRFs for anomaly detection on publicly available tabular and image datasets - KDDCUP, MNIST and CIFAR-10.
 See Appendix \ref{sec:detail_anomaly} for experimental details.

-\textbf{KDDCUP.} For tabular data, we test on the KDDCUP99 ten percent dataset \cite{KDDCUP} (denoted as KDDCUP) and follow the standard setup in \cite{DAGMM}.
+\textbf{KDDCUP.} For tabular data, we test on the KDDCUP99 ten percent dataset \cite{KDDCUP} (denoted as KDDCUP).
 This dataset is a network intrusion dataset, originally contains samples of 41 dimensions, where 34 of them are continuous and 7 are categorical.
 One-hot representation is used to encode categorical features, and eventually a dataset of 120 dimensions is obtained.
 As 20\% of data samples are labeled as ``normal'' and the rest are labeled as ``attack'', ``normal'' ones are thus treated as anomalies in this task.
 For each run, we randomly take 50\% of the whole dataset and use only data samples from the normal class for training models; the rest 50\% is reserved for testing.
-During testing, the 20\% samples with lowest potentials will be marked as anomalies.
+During testing, the 20\% samples with lowest potentials are marked as anomalies.
 The anomaly class is regarded as positive, and precision, recall, and F1 score are calculated accordingly.
+Here we follow the setup in prior work \cite{OC-SVM,DSEBM,DAGMM,ALAD} so that the results are directly comparable.

 From the results shown in Table \ref{tab:ad_kddcup}, it can be seen that inclusive-NRF outperforms all state-of-the-art methods (DSEBM-e, DAGMM, ALAD).
-Particularly, compared to the previous state-of-the-art deep energy model (DSEBM-e), inclusive-NRF outperforms by a large margin (more than +0.2 F1 score), which clearly shows the superiority of our new approach in learning NRFs.
+Particularly, compared to the previous state-of-the-art deep energy model (DSEBM-e), inclusive-NRF outperforms by a large margin (above +0.2 F1 score), which clearly shows the superiority of our new approach in learning NRFs.
+The performance of inclusive-NRF with SGHMC is much better than with SGLD, which shows the superiority of our SGHMC sampler compared to Langevin dynamics used in prior work of learning NRFs \cite{coopnets}.